 The staple of Easter baking, hot cross buns have been gracing our palates since the 14th century.
 Bursting with currants and raisins, the cross silhouette on the top is said to be symbolic of Jesus’ crucifixion.

 People enjoy hot cross buns in a variety of ways – plain, smothered in salted butter, dipped in strawberry or raspberry jam – you name it.
-If you’re hosting Easter Sunday at yours this year, why not treat your guests to a toasted hot cross bun or two for breakfast?
-Simply slice the buns in half and toast as you would bread, and provide your guests with a selection of preserves, such as peanut butter, marmalade, jam or even freshly whipped cream!
+Simply slice the buns in half and toast as you would bread, and enjoy with a selection of preserves, such as peanut butter, marmalade, jam or even freshly whipped cream!
+If you want go all out, try home-baking them with our easy hot cross bun recipe.

 Lunch: Carrot and Ginger Soup